quantify-os/quantify-scheduler/docs/acquisition_protocols.md

 All the dimension names except repetition should be suffixed with the acquisition channel to avoid conflicts while merging the datasets, the repetition dimension must be named `"repetition"`.
-For example two acquisition channels of which acquisition channel 0 read out three times and acquisition channel two read out two times, the resulting dataset should have the following structure in `BinMode.APPEND`:
+For example, two acquisition channels of which acquisition channel 0 read out three times and acquisition channel two read out two times, the resulting dataset should have the following structure in `BinMode.APPEND`: